MAKE-UIUC/CrackMIT/Puzzle 5/README.md

 After finding all the images, we were left with 9 letters.
 Putting them all in as-is didn't work, and neither did putting in their corresponding symbols.

-We noticed that "much" and "such" were words in scrambled form in those 9 letters.
+We noticed that we could unscramble some of the nine letters to make the words: "much" and "such".
 Plugging in the remaining letters into a word un-scrambler gave us the final answer: `much snarl`.